 Software Provisioning and (re)presentation in UMD

-The Software Provisioning process needs to improve and adapt to the foreseen changes in EGI/eu’s relationships with Technology Providers.
-This ultimately also affects the UMD, its contents, and how it is presented to its main customers, the Resource Providers federated into EGI.eu’s member NGIs.
+The Software Provisioning process needs to improve and adapt to the foreseen changes in EGI.eu’s relationships with Technology Providers.
+This ultimately also affects the UMD, its contents, and how it is presented to its main customers, the Resource Providers federated into EGI’s member NGIs.
 The classification of Technology Providers into three categories (integrated, contributing, and community) will be reflected in the process of provisioning software into the UMD, where the integrated and community TPs form the two ends on a scale of Software Provisioning activities.

 Quality assurance and the provisioning process

 The software provisioning process for Integrated Technology Providers will be identical to the process that is currently used.
 Integrated Technology Providers will conduct their own independent Quality Assurance and make software available for EGI to provision.
-The EGI.eu Software Provisioning teams will pull the software; it will verify it against its Quality Criteria and test in in a Staged Rollout phase before it is made available in an integrated UMD “main” repository.
+The EGI.eu Software Provisioning teams will pull the software; it will verify it against its Quality Criteria and test in a Staged Rollout phase before it is made available in an integrated UMD “main” repository.
 The quality of the software will be monitored against the number of bug reports, post mortems of production infrastructure failures, vulnerability reports, and other KPI and KQI that are available for metrication.

 The provisioning process for Contributing Technology Providers is expected to be similar to the process for integrated technology providers except that the Technology Provider conducts the complete software quality assurance.
 Individual TPs may choose to use the existing EGI Software Provisioning process and tools, which EGI.eu is planning to offer as a service to those TPs that are interested in it.
 Otherwise, EGI.eu will audit the Quality Assurance documents, processes and artefacts on a regular basis to build its trust in the respective Technology Provider.
 Once this trust and agreement to operate as a contributing Technology Provider is in place, contributing Technology Providers will be given access to a tool that allows them to upload any number of software packages and corresponding release information, which will be used to update the technical repository and the release announcement system that is in place for integrated technology providers.
 EGI.eu will monitor the quality of the software in the production through regular reviews of KPIs and KQIs that are also used for reviews of integrated technology providers.